-As described below in the Compensation Discussion and Analysis section of this Proxy Statement, long-term equity-based incentives are one of the main components of our executive compensation program.
+As described below in the Compensation Discussion and Analysis section of this Proxy Statement, longterm equity-based incentives are one of the main components of our executive compensation program.
 We believe that one of the principal benefits of providing equity-based awards to our employees, consultants and non-employee directors is that it directly aligns their interests with those of our stockholders by providing them an ownership stake in the Company.
 We believe that when a significant portion of our executives' total compensation is linked to the performance of our stock through the grant of equity-based awards, it encourages decision making that increases the long-term value of the Company's stock.
-If we were unable to grant equity-based awards, the Company would have to compete for executive talent by increasing the cash-based components of our executive compensation program.
-We believe that the benefits of equity-based components of our executive compensation alone.
+If we were unable to grant equitybased awards, the Company would have to compete for executive talent by increasing the cash-based components of our executive compensation program.
+We believe that the benefits of equity-based compensation, as described above, cannot be adequately replicated by cash-based compensation alone.